 Pilon fractures account for approximately 10% of tibial fractures.

 These fractures involve the dome of the distal tibial articular surface and extend into the adjacent metaphysis.
 The fibula may or may not be fractured.

 The average patient age for pilon fractures is 35-40 years.
 They are more common in males than females.

 The distal tibia and fibula, along with the ligaments and capsule the ankle mortise.
-The lateral aspect of the distal tibia forms a triangular notch, that articulates with fibula.
-The bones are binded together by the anterior and posterior tibiofibular ligaments.
+The lateral aspect of the distal tibia forms a triangular notch, that articulates with the fibula.
+The bones are bound together by the anterior and posterior tibiofibular ligaments.

 The ligaments often avulse fragments from the tibia and particular pattern of the fragments is noted [see below]

 The blood supply in the distal leg is provided by branches that arise from the posterior tibial, peroneal, and dorsalis pedis arteries.